NirvaanBal/restaurant/README.md

 ## Features

-- Tabbed Navigation like a server side application 📚
+- Tabbed Navigation like a server side application 🤩
 - Webpack used to bundle JS 🗳️
+- All HTML has been generated via JS ⚙️

 ### Idea